tobiassafie/first-year-coding/README.md

 <img src="./assets/three_body.gif" alt="Three Body Simulation" width="650"/>

-## Short Python Assignments
-I coded a handful of short assignments in my intro Python class at Drexel, and, although not very impressive, I figured I'd showcase some of the basic key concepts we covered.

 - ## Personal Projects
 As of right now, I am taking Computational Physics I and completing two to three more computational physics simulations every week in my core Physics course.
 I don't have any big plans for personal projects for the Spring term besides continuing the displacement map, but, to be honest, I'm waiting for my next idea (UPDATE: it looks like it will be some sort of market simulation series).